- Personal Finance

 Then I became a scratch-off fool.
 I started playing way too often where I bought them and would walk away from the store I was staying and playing in with no cash.
 Or worse, would foolishly make an ATM transaction or two.

 When you play scratch-offs, try to preset the amount you are willing to lose.
-However, that's easier said than done with these colorful, well-designed tickets with such enticing names as "Win for Life", "Cash $50!", "Jumbo Bucks", "$1,000,000 Large" , "Big Red 8s", "Lady Luck 7", "Cash X20", "Super Tripler Cash", "$2,500 a Week for Life", "Cash X50", "Merry Millionaire" and "Set for Life" to name some.
-Even more enticing is there are new scratch-off games added each month and also at Christmas time.
+However, that's easier said than done with these colorful, well-designed tickets with such enticing names as "Win for Life", "Cash $50!", "Jumbo Bucks", "$1,000,000 Large" , "Big Red 8s", "Lady Luck 7", "Cash X20", "$2,500 a Week for Life", "Cash X50" and "Set for Life" to name some.
+Even more enticing is there are new scratch-off games added each month.

 Before I foolishly starting playing way too often, I saved money in a credit union.
 I'll confess it's a rush buying a ticket and winning $20 - $100 or more instantly, usually up to $500 max.
 Winning $500 is not easy, but possible.
 It's more likely to win a larger amount via the $5 and $10 tickets.
 However, I've won $500 a few rare times on a $2 ticket and once amazingly on a $1 "Loose Change" ticket which is even rarer.
 And no doubt, some scratch-off tickets are better than others.